jfarelli/tic-tac-toe/README.md

 <br>

 ### Challenges
 This project stretched me to my (current) limits.
-I found this extremely challenging, because this was a project where we, the students, had to plan out this project from the ground up.
+I found this project extremely challenging, because we, the students, had to plan it out and execute it from the ground up.

 <details>
 <summary>Challenge Details</summary>